 When working FamilySearch, do you ever come across extracted IGI records and not know what these are or what you should do about them?
 The IGI sources can cause great confusion for beginning genealogists.

-The IGI is so well known that it has made an appearance a romance novel where the heroine who happens to do genealogy.
+The IGI is so well known that it has made an appearance in a romance novel where the heroine happens to do genealogy.
 However, can we seriously believe everything we read in a romance novel?

-What are IGI sources?
 The IGI stands for the International Genealogical Index which was created in 1969 as a way to track work performed in temples of The Church of Jesus Christ of Latter-Day Saints.
 The time period covers life events between 1500 and 1900.
 It was based on:

 Genealogical data submitted by members of the LDS faith

 Data copied from birth and marriage records from the United States, Canada, Latin America, and Europe

 The IGI was a leap forward in accessing genealogical data, however, there are some limitations to be mindful of when consulting the resource.

 Hard to identify whether the index you see was based on user-submitted information or from church records